 The Court has the freedom to choose any preliminary objection when examining its own jurisdiction and, in doing so, it usually chooses the most "direct and conclusive" (Norwegian Loans).
 In the instant case, by choosing the lack of awareness on the part of the Respondent as the main ground for the dismissal of the claim, the Court has not chosen the most "direct and conclusive" ground for dismissal, as the lack of awareness on the part of the Respondent can easily be cured by the Applicant by giving proper notice of the dispute to the Respondent.
 In that case, the Applicant could simply bring the case again before the Court.
 This would be an undesirable result and should be discouraged.
-The Parties have already submitted documents, pleadings and submissions in extenso.
+The Parties have already submitted documents and pleadings in extenso.
 In the facts of this case, this Court ought to have examined the other preliminary objections.
 Otherwise, a re-submission of the case again would entail a waste of the efforts, time and resources already spent by the Parties and the Court in the treatment of this matter.

-Consequently, Judge Bhandari considers in his separate opinion that, in the facts of this case, the Court should have examined the other preliminary objections taken by the Respondent, namely, lack of jurisdiction due to the absence of essential parties not party to the instant proceedings (Monetary Gold principle), that any judgment given by the Court would serve no practical purpose, and the application of reservations numbers 4, 5, 7 and 11 to India's optional clause declaration under Article 36 (2) of the Statute of the Court, recognizing the Court's compulsory jurisdiction.
+Consequently, Judge Bhandari considers in his separate opinion that, in the facts of this case, the Court should have examined the other preliminary objections taken by the Respondent, namely, lack of jurisdiction due to the absence of essential parties not party to the instant proceedings (Monetary Gold principle), the lack of standing of the Applicant to bring this case, and that any judgment given by the Court would amount to an advisory opinion.
 In relation to the Monetary Gold principle in particular, it is recalled that in its 1996 Advisory Opinion on nuclear weapons the Court considered that any realistic search for general and complete disarmament would require the co-operation of all States.
 These preliminary objections are substantial in character and ought to have been adjudicated by the Court.